 My husband always jokes that I have a taste for fancy food.
 I never thought of my comfort food as anything elaborate.
 The meals I love and crave help me feel closer to home.
 They are my vintage memories wrapped in the warmth of family and friends.

 Nothing expresses endearment like a dish prepared with love.
-Sharing a meal fills the spirit and brings family closer together.
-Comfort food may not be at the center of every meal, but it’s a spoonful of comfort when we need it the most.
+Sharing a meal fills the spirit and brings families closer together.
+Comfort food may not be at the center of every meal, but it’s a spoonful of solace when we need it the most.

-Whenever I make my mom’s rum cake I am whisked back in time to her kitchen as the sweet aroma of her cake fills the house.
-Chicken mole, homemade flour tortillas and Spanish rice evoke memories of our next-door neighbor, who would often share these savory dishes with us.
+Whenever I make my mom’s rum cake I am whisked back to her kitchen.
+Chicken mole, homemade flour tortillas, and Spanish rice evoke memories of our next-door neighbor, who would often share these meals with us.
 Sometimes I reminisce about our church potlucks, craving the lumpia and pancit that was always served.

 I never realized how much my food experiences shaped the woman I am today.
 When I need a little comfort I turn to curries, jasmine rice, and dishes with Asian roots.
 These meals fill my spirit, warm my heart, and satisfy my nostalgic hunger.

 Four women share how comfort food has impacted their lives.

 Alexis from The Writer’s Space